 Giving Yourself Permission to Create

-When I was about nine, I wrote a book series called High Cliff Towers, which was about a boarding school for rich kids who arrived at the start of term by helicopter.
-I sat for hours at my desk, and didn’t ask myself why I was dedicating so much time to this, and nobody quizzed me about it either, because children are meant to be creative.
+When I was about nine, I wrote a book series called High Cliff Towers, which was about a boarding school for rich kids who arrived for the start of the term by helicopter.
+I sat for hours at my desk, and didn’t ask myself why I was dedicating so much time to writing.
+Nor did anyone quiz me about it.
+After all, children are meant to be creative.
 Then when fifteen-year-old me wrote heavy-hearted poems, nobody questioned this use of my time.
 People understand that expressing yourself through art is an important part of being a teenager.

-I think it was upon entering proper adulthood that guilt kicked in, and I began to allow myself less and less time to do creative activities.
+I think it was upon entering proper adulthood that guilt kicked in, and I began to allow myself less and less time to be creative.
 Sure, I now had more responsibilities, but did I really need to deny myself a writing session so I could work late, do life admin, or meet a friend for a drink on that specific day, at that specific time?
 Of course not.
 But I bet you know those looks on people’s faces if you try telling them you have a date with writing.
 Choosing writing over socialising isn’t the done thing.
 Somewhere on the journey from childhood to adulthood, I’d absorbed the myth that being creative is self-indulgent, and I stopped making creativity a priority.

 Do you put creativity first?
 Or do you tell yourself you haven’t got time because there are more important things to do?
 You’ve got kids who need you.
 There’s housework to get done.
-You have to go to that work social.
+You have to go to that work get-together.

 The next time you think about denying yourself time to create, think about how it would feel to ban yourself from exercising.
-You wouldn’t feel ashamed to work out because it’s good for our bodies and minds.
+You wouldn’t feel ashamed to work out.
+It’s good for the body and the mind.
 Well, the same is true of creativity.